 - Current VA benefits adjustments, record correction and discharge upgrades

-Free legal information about estate planning, wills, living wills, durable powers of attorney for health care, and elder law in Nebraska
+Free legal information about wills, living wills, durable powers of attorney for health care, and elder law in Nebraska

 You may also find the following free legal resources useful as you decide which lawyer to consult about your estate planning law matter.
 These brochures were prepared by the Nebraska State Bar Association: